- Portrayed By: Emma Roberts

 - Four Eyes, Zero Soul: Even before the reveal that she was the one really behind the 1970 massacre, its clear that she's an extremely cold and rude religious nut to everyone.

-- The Glasses Gotta Go: By 1989, she ditches her Fundie persona with the glasses and develops a more glamorous look.
+- The Glasses Gotta Go: By 1989, she ditches her fundamentalist persona with the glasses and develops a more glamorous look.

 - Girlish Pigtails: Had these as a teenager in 1970.

-- Greater-Scope Villain : Mr Jingles is a killer, and so is Richard Ramirez...but Ramirez, at least one point, was working for Margaret (to kill Jingles) and Jingles wants her dead for some actually pretty solid reasons.
+- Greater-Scope Villain : Mr. Jingles is a killer, and so is Richard Ramirez... but Ramirez, for the most part, works independently, and Jingles was only made into a killer thanks to circumstances beyond his control.
 Margaret, on the other hand, is a murderous, serial-killing fundamentalist who committed the 1970 massacre.

-- Hate Sink: Margret is meant to be as dislikable as possible, mainly for being such a Holier Than Thou Jerkass towards everyone.
-She becomes even more disliked when it's revealed that she was the true orchestrator of the 1970 massacre while framing an innocent man and does the same thing to Brooke in 1984, all while getting away with the atrocities.
+- Hate Sink: Margaret is meant to be as unlikable as possible, mainly for being such a Holier Than Thou Jerkass towards everyone.
+She becomes even more reprehensible when it's revealed that she was the true orchestrator of the 1970 massacre while framing the innocent Benjamin/Mir.
+Jingles and does the same thing to Brooke in 1984, all while getting away with the atrocities.
 It makes watching her Cruel and Unusual Death satisfying, and the Fate Worse than Death her ghost endures even more so.

-- Hot Guy, Ugly Wife: Although Leslie Grossman is not ugly, the character of Margaret is a rude, cruel, murderous Christian fundamentalist who ends up married to Trevor, who it seems like everybody wants.
+- Hot Guy, Ugly Wife: Although she is not physically ugly, personality-wise, Margaret is a rude, cruel, murderous Christian fundamentalist who ends up married to Trevor, who everybody compliments as attractive.

 - It's All About Me: When told Mr. Jingles has escaped, she won't shut down Redwood because she refuses to live in fear of him.
 That's great, Margaret, but you're not the only one in the camp.
 She doesn't even tell the staff what's happened.
 Of course, she's always been selfish as she murdered a bunch of campers back in 1970, and let Jingles take the fall!

-- Karma Houdini Warranty: After committing two massacres and getting away with both of them to become a successful real estate mogul, her warranty finally expires as of the last episode.
+- Karma Houdini Warranty: After committing two massacres and getting away with both of them to become a successful real estate mogul, her warranty finally expires in 1989.
 Dismembered and fed to a wood chipper.
-Unfortunately, or fortunately for vengeful ghosts, she died just before the rest of her was fed into the chipper, so she gets to come back as a ghost stuck in the camp and forever being tortured by her victims.
+And although she died just before the rest of her was fed into the chipper, she's now stuck in the camp and forever being tortured by her victims.